 Reserve Barrel Aged Gin

-The 'Solera' barrel aged process is incredibly rare for gin production.
-The Solera aging method used for Citadelle is a very intensive process of putting Citadelle into different type casks for 2 to 5 months -American oak casks, casks that once held Pineau de Charente & Cognac casks.
-“Barrel aging tends to tame the flower and citrus feel of the gin and enhances the rounder, softer notes,” says Gabriel.
+The ageing method used for Citadelle Reserve is a very intensive process of putting Citadelle into six different wood types - French Oak Cognac and ex-Pineau de Charente casks plus barrels made from Acacia, Mulberry, Chestnut and Wild Cherry wood, with the final liquids blended together in a unique egg shaped barrel which allows all the flavours to perfectly marry.
+“Barrel ageing tends to tame the flower and citrus feel of the gin and enhances the rounder, softer notes,” says Gabriel.
 “It is important to know that our goal is not to use as many botanicals as possible but instead, the botanicals are used to bring forward and enhance the classic taste of juniper berries that make a classic gin.”
-The result of the aging is a golden colour and the addition of soft vanilla notes to the taste without overpowering the juniper.
+The result of the ageing is a golden colour and the addition of soft vanilla notes to the taste without overpowering the juniper.

 OLD TOM GIN